twop/twopennycode.com/src/content/why-reduce-matters/index.md

 The operation function looks a little bit more involved, but conceptually it is pretty simple: it is a switch between "found it!" and "not yet" states.
 Once we found a value we cannot "unfind" it back.

-Note that we lost early termination for `findElement`.
+Note that we lost early termination of `findElement`.
 But we did get a lot of code reuse in the process :)

 Let's give `doStuff` function a proper name and implement it via recursion